GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

     >1	3054233	3054733
     >1	3054233	3054733
     >```

+    ??? flushed "Explain please"

+        - `-v` inverts the match, selecting lines that do not match the pattern
+        - `"^#"` is a regular expression that matches lines starting with #
+            - In summary, `grep -v "^#" Mus_musculus.GRCm38.75_chr1.gtf` step removes all comment lines (which typically start with #) from the GTF file

+        - `-f 1,4,5` specifies fields (columns) 1, 4, and 5 - In a GTF file, these columns typically represent:
+            - Field 1: Chromosome name
+            - Field 4: Start position of the feature
+            - Field 5: End position of the feature

 Note that although our three-column file of genomic positions looks like a BED-formatted file, it’s not (due to subtle differences in genomic range formats).